ChrisWhealy/geonames_hana/docs/api.md

 <a name="general-behaviour"></a>
 ### General API Behaviour

-* All queries have a hardcoded limit of 1000 rows
+* All query responses are limited to 1000 rows.
+This limit is hardcoded.
-* All data is returned as a JSON array
+* All data is returned in JSON format as an array of row objects
-* An array containing zero items means that no data was found to match the query string parameters
+* If no data is found to match a query, an empty array will be returned
-* An HTTP 400 "Bad Request" will be returned if a non-permitted operator is used for a parameter value
+* An HTTP 400 "Bad Request" will be returned if a non-permitted operator is used for a parameter value.
+See [Operators in Query String Parameter Values](#user-content-op-values) for more details

 <a name="simple-query"></a>
 ### Simple Query